interdict0r/thrust/README.md

 Build from solution or download the executable from the releases.
 Release | x86

+Read the tooltips for documentation by hovering over the buttons.

 # Run the executable as administrator. #